 It has been produced using Photoshop CS2 on a PC.
 Once you finish your tilt-shift image, make sure you upload your image for everyone to see.
 You should also check our our gear page to find all of the latest gear you need to create tilt-shift images.
 Gear PageSubmit Your Images Step 1: Photo Selection When choosing a photograph for the tilt-shift effect, bear in mind that you want to give the impression of a miniature model.
 For this tilt-shift photography Photoshop tutorial, we are using a picture of Times Square during a typical day: Even before the tilt-shift effect has been applied, it’s not too hard to imagine the scene as if it were a model.
 To find an appropriate image, we suggest you browse through the flickr tilt-shift fakes pool.
 Step 2.
 Open the image in Photoshop and enter Quick Mask Mode by pressing Q on the keyboard, or select the Quick Mask icon as shown in the Tool Palette below: Step 3.
 5 Black and White Photography Tips.

 That’s when a studio comes in handy.
 Some photographers just prefer having complete control over the lighting.
 Instead of the hassle and cost of renting a studio, why not create one using a room you already have?
 The real secret, if there is any, of making portraits in limited spaces is having the right equipment with gear that doesn’t have to be expensive.
+Space: A Final Frontier In Lighting, Too The first thing you need for an in-home (or in-apartment) studio is space.
+No matter where and what kind of space you use, some compromises are inevitable.
+Another ceiling-related issue is its color.
 26 Professional Photoshop Retouching Tutorials.
 Adobe Photoshop is the go-to tool for digital artists when it comes to professionally retouching images.

 Enhancing and retouching photos in Photoshop is an effective way to "work with what you’ve got".
 There are many tips, tricks, and techniques for improving things like skin tone and imperfections, and enhancing the photo subject’s features.
 This article shares a huge variety of photo retouching tutorials for Photoshop users with brief descriptions of each.
 1. Super Fast and Easy Facial Retouching Learn how to improve a poorly taken photograph by reducing its noise in this Photoshop subject-enhancing tutorial.
 2. You can learn how to lower the amount of beard stubbles a person has by reading this excellent Photoshop retouching tutorial.
 3. 100 Helpful Photography Tutorials for Beginners and Professionals.

 Photography as both a profession and a hobby is an incredibly expansive topic that covers a remarkably vast range of subjects from science and art.